Scenario 4

 All scenarios

-You've finished the four scenarios plus onboarding.
-Return to the overview to pick another path or share with a teammate.
+Return to the overview to pick another scenario.